Tom Power, senior entertainment reporter

-Want to watch the Marvel movies in order of their release dates?
+Want to watch the Marvel movies in release date order?
 Try this list instead.
-You'll start with 2008's Iron Man and end with Guardians of the Galaxy Vol. 3, which space jumped into theaters in May 2023.
+You'll start with 2008's Iron Man and end with Secret Invasion, which launched on Disney Plus in June 2023.

-It's an easier blueprint to follow than streaming every MCU production chronologically, so Marvel newcomers should stick to this release date order guide.
+It's an easier blueprint to follow than streaming every MCU production chronologically, so Marvel newcomers should stick to this method.

 - Iron Man (2008)

 - Iron Man 2 (2010)

 - Captain America: The First Avenger (2011)